DS-GitHub2022/GA-Projects/Project 3/README.md

 --

 ## Problem Statement
 To provide model and incorporate into business process of social centers to accurately identify people with PTSD so that quick remedy can be provided.
+The EDA can be used as a form of matrix to evaluate current campaigns to help toe community more effectively.

 --